Help Transform Recovery1‑3

 - Strongly consider prescribing naloxone along with SUBLOCADE because patients being treated for OUD are at risk of overdose1

-YOUR PATIENTS' PREFERENCE MATTERS2
+YOUR PATIENTS' PREFERENCES MATTER2*

 From day 1: 4 injection sites to choose from1